 Graduate students must possess sufficient knowledge of English to study without being hindered by language problems, to understand lectures, and to participate successfully in class discussion.

-International applicants must submit either the TOEFL or the IELTS.
+International applicants must submit either the TOEFL or the IELTS (taken within two years of the date of application).
 Contact Educational Testing Services directly to request that an official score report be sent to the School of Information Sciences.
 The institution code for the University of Pittsburgh is 2927 and the department code for all applicants is 90.

 A minimum score of 550 (paper-based) or 80 (Internet-based) on the TOEFL is required for admission to the MSIS, MST, MLIS, PhD IS & TELE programs.
 Students may choose to take the International English Language Testing System exam (IELTS) in place of the TOEFL.
 Students should receive a minimum result of Band 6.5 on the IELTS.